Ghostmanever/29_01_25_Task/README.md

-# Mini Project Task
+# 29_01_25_ Task
-Making a Mini Website project for RNU University at Latvia
+Making a Website to Complete this Task for RNU University at Latvia